eclipse-sumo/sumo/docs/web/docs/Developer/Workflow.md

 Although it is strongly encouraged to let the tests run before push, it is not being enforced by hooks or by mandatory pull requests.
 It even happens from time to time that a push may break the build.
-We have support for hooks enabled but they are voluntary.
+We have support for [pre-commit hooks](GitStuff.md#git_commit_hooks) enabled but they are voluntary.

 Every developer is free to use feature branches but it is mainly a "backup" tool and rarely used for working together.